ahandsomeChineseboy/inet/tutorials/queueing/doc/PriorityBuffer.rst

 Priority Buffer
 ===============

+This step demonstrates the :ned:`PriorityBuffer` module.
+The module has a configurable packet dropping stragegy; by default, the module drops packets belonging to the last connected queue.

 In this step, packets are produced periodically (randomly) by two active packet sources (:ned:`ActivePacketSource`).
 The packets are collected periodically (randomly) by two active packet sinks (:ned:`ActivePacketSink`).
 The sources and the sinkes are